March Lawn & Landscape Tips

 Not all the colors of spring are blooms.
 Be on the watch for the bright colors of new leaves such as the yellow, oranges and reds of Goldmound Spirea.

-Spring Seasonal Color – Pansies are the toughest winter annual color, but it is common for them to look a little freeze burned after the winter.
-As long as the crown of the plant is not damaged, they will return to life and bloom this spring.
+Pansies are the toughest winter annual color, but it is common for them to look a little freeze burned after the winter.
+As long as the crown of the plant was not damaged, they have started to return to life and bloom.
 The great thing about pansies is they add color to the landscape until it is warm enough to plant summer annuals.

 Bridal Wreath Spirea will add graceful white blooms toward the end of March.